JoshuaWise/nodemark/README.md

 # nodemark
-A modern benchmarking library for Node.js
+A modern benchmarking library for Node.js, capable of generating statistically significant results.

 ## Installation
 ```